jhonoryza/reprox/README.md

 ./build.server.sh
 ```

-check bin folder and choose the correct binary according to OS
+check bin folder and choose the correct binary according to your arch

 file is prefix with `server-`